cthill/SNESDump/README.md

 [SNES Carts](#carts)
 ----
-SNES cartridges are simple to interface with.
-They use a 62 pin connector and have three buses:
+SNES cartridges use a 62 pin edge connector and have three buses:

 1. `A` - 16 bit address bus
 2. `B` - 8 bit bank/page select
-3. `Data` - 8 bit data bus
+3. `Data` - 8 bit bi-directional data bus

-Addresses are written the the following format: `$BB:AAAA`, where 'BB' is an 8 bit hex value corresponding to bus B, and 'AAAA' is a 16 bit hex value corresponding to bus A. For example: `$00:7FFF`
+Full addresses are notated the the following format: `$BB:AAAA`, where 'BB' is an 8 bit hex value corresponding to the value on bus B, and 'AAAA' is a 16 bit hex value corresponding to the value on bus A. For example: `$00:7FFF`.

-There are two cart layouts: HiROM and LoROM.
-LoROM carts have 32KB pages (A15 is not used, pull high).
-HiROM carts have 64KB pages.

-Information about the cartridge (layout, SRAM size, number of banks, title, country code, checksum, etc) is found in the cart header.
+Information about the cartridge is found in the cart header.
 The header is 32 bytes of data located at `$00:FFC0`.
-The lowest bit of the ROM makeup field indicates the layout (0 == LoROM, 1 == HiROM).
+When interfacing with a cart, you must first read the header to determine the layout, ROM size, SRAM size, number of banks, etc.

 <table>
   <tr>